-As you can see, the Annunciator Panel is comprised of 30 individual Window panes.
+As you can see, the Annunciator Panel is comprised of two pages with 30 individual Window panes on each page.
+Click the Next Page button at lower left to view the cells on the second page.
+When viewing cells on the second page, click the Previous Page button at lower left to return to the cells on the first page.
 To change the name of any pane, click on the Edit Names button.
 The resultant screen can be found below.